samirbehara-zz/SpringBootApplication/README.md

-Creating a REST Spring Boot Microservice
+# Creating a REST Spring Boot Microservice

-Build
+## Build
 $ gradle build

-Run
+## Run
 $ gradle bootRun

-Explore
+## Test the application
-Go to http://localhost:8080/books from a browser or Postman.
+Go to http://localhost:8080/books from your web browser or Postman.